getsentry/sentry-react-native/docs/cocoapods.rst

 .. _cocoapods:

-Setup With Cocoapods
+Setup With CocoaPods
 --------------------

-In order to use Sentry with cocoapods you have to install the packages with ``npm`` or ``yarn`` and link them locally in your ``Podfile``.
+In order to use Sentry with CocoaPods you have to install the packages with ``npm`` or ``yarn`` and link them locally in your ``Podfile``.

 .. sourcecode:: bash